zulip/zulip.github.io/gsoc-ideas.md

 has a cluster of problems in one part of the Zulip project that we'd love to improve.

-We don't believe in labeling projects by difficulty (E.g. a project that involves writing a lot of documentation will be hard for some great programmers, and a UI design project might be hard for a great backend programmer, while a great writer might have trouble doing
+We don't believe in labeling projects by difficulty (e.g. a project that involves writing a lot of documentation will be hard for some great programmers, and a UI design project might be hard for a great backend programmer, while a great writer might have trouble doing